-Netflix, Uber, Apple, Amazon, Airbnb – you name it, and if they have made it big – they have used it!
+Netflix, Uber, Apple, Amazon, Airbnb – you name it, and if they have made it big – One of their secret sauces is Business Agility!
+Give us a moment to explain why developing strategy with Business Agility at the crux is critical to today's businesses.
 Each one of these businesses relies on their cutting-edge software and technology as a key competitive weapon.
 But also, they moved away from the traditional waterfall approach and transformed to think faster, be responsive, and create compelling user experiences.
 They opted to be agile!

 Business agility is the new watchword among the top decision-making circles of every organization.
 There are meetings to discuss and contemplate how they can all bring ‘agility’ to their existing technologies.
 The big three tech trends – mobility, cloud computing, and the Internet of Things – have established that digital is the only way forward.
 To keep pace, organizations will need to adapt in real-time with zero downtime and keep thriving in a data-rich environment.